dbetebenner/NCME_Presentation_2016/presentation.md

 ### In search of a reporting scale

-- From the initial release of Colorado Growth Model data, differing distributions between median/mean SGPs and
+- From the initial release of Colorado Growth Model, distribution differences between mSGPs and SGPs has led to problems in creating labels.
+    - Low, Typical, High SGPs had different cuts than mSGP.
+    - Easier to motivate group growth with the same cuts.
+- Applaud the authors for recognizing the utility of this!

+===

+### Questions

+- Are adequate growth percentiles (AGP) supported with the MIRT framework?
+    - This would help in establishing criterion-referenced for students.
+    - How would those translate to CGP?

+===

+### Questions

+- How important are distributional assumptions?
+    - What is the impact of ceilings/floors?
+    -

 <!---